sheepolata/WorldInConflictSim/README.md

 `git config alias.updatesubs '!git submodule foreach git pull origin main'` So `git updatesubs` will update all submodules from the main branch.

+`git config --global alias.updateall "!git pull && git updatesubs"` So `git updateall` should pull the main git repo and all the main submodules.

 ## Notes :

 A simulation of a medfan world composed of different races and communities.